nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**<br>

-Please refresh the calendar with the `refresh` button whenever you update assignments/exams/birthdays/general events while the calendar window is still open.<br>
+* Please refresh the calendar with the `refresh` button whenever you update assignments/exams/birthdays/general events while the calendar window is still open.<br>
-The calendar window does not automatically update the changes when you update assignments/exams/birthdays/general events at the main window.
+* The calendar window does not automatically update the changes when you update assignments/exams/birthdays/general events in the main window.

 </div>